fieldmapp/fieldmapp.github.io/content/en/publications/related/_index.md

 linkTitle: "Related Publications"
 weight: 20
 description: >
-  In the upcoming publication list, you will find detailed information on topics related to the FieldMApp and its use cases.
-These topics comprise, for example, the description of scenarios in which different use cases of the FieldMApp were tested or used operationally; the analysis of data collected with the FieldMApp and ways to reuse and valorise these data.
+  You will find detailed information on topics related to the FieldMApp and its use cases in the upcoming publication list.
+These topics comprise the description of scenarios in which different use cases of the FieldMApp were tested or used operationally; the analysis of data collected with the FieldMApp and ways to reuse and valorise these data.
 ---